suolapeikko/suolapeikko.github.io/md/notarize.md

 # Package Notarization Quick Start Guide

-## Add an application spesific password
+## Add an application specific password

-1) Log in to appleid.apple.com using your developer ID
+1) Log in to appleid.apple.com using your Apple Developer ID

-2) Create an app specific password for "altool" label and save the app password
+2) Create an application specific password for "altool" label and save the app password

 ## Sign the package